dormant-chicken/sortty/README.md

 <br>

-You can also grab it with a web browser from the [releases page](https://github.com/dormant-chicken/sorTTY/releases)
+Or you can also get it with a web browser from the [releases page](https://github.com/dormant-chicken/sorTTY/releases)

 <br>